applying to GALA

 APPLYING SIBLING: If you are applying to GALA for multiple siblings in the same year, for example if one student is applying for 6th and the sibling is applying for 10th, we do not give priority.
 It is possible that 1 sibling would get in and 1 would not.

 DO YOU TAKE LATE APPLICATIONS?

 No. You must apply by the LAUSD Unified Enrollment deadline, mid-November.
 If you are applying for High School, we occasionally take late applications for certain grades.
 Middle School applications are closed by the deadline, no exceptions.

 WHO HAS REGISTERED FOR GALA?

 Girls come from over 124 different schools and from over 80 different zip codes.
-Girls are coming from charter schools, magnet schools, independent charters, and private schools.
+Girls are coming from charter schools, magnet schools, independent charters, religious schools, and private schools.

 WHEN WILL I HEAR IF I GOT IN?